Family Educational Rights and Privacy Act (FERPA)

 Written permission of the student is required if any information included in the recommendation is an “education record” (Grades, GPA, and other non-directory information).
 Personal observations about the student are acceptable comments that can be included in the recommendations without the student’s written permission.

-Questions concerning access to a student’s records or FERPA should be directed to the Office of Administrative Services.
+Questions concerning access to a student’s records or FERPA should be directed to the Office of Academic Affairs.
 Students declare their FERPA designations online during their first semester.
-Any changes are processed by the Office of Administrative Services.
+Any changes are processed by the Office of Academic Affairs.